hzeller/beagleg/README.md

 BeagleG
 =======

-Experimental step-motor controller using the PRU capability of the Beaglebone Black to create precisely timed stepper-pulses (just velocity right now, no acceleration or jerk implemented).
+Step-motor controller (and eventually 3D printer controller) using the PRU capability of the Beaglebone Black to create precisely timed stepper-pulses for acceleration and travel.

-The motor-interface API allows to enqueue step-{count, frequency}
+The motor-interface API allows to enqueue step-{count, {start,travel,end}-frequency}
-of 8 steppers that are controlled in a coordinated move (G1), with real-time controlled steps at rates that can go well beyond 500kHz.
+of 8 steppers that are controlled in a coordinated move (G1), with real-time controlled steps at rates that can go beyond 500kHz.
 So: sufficient even for advanced step motors and drivers :)

+The [acceleration - travel - deceleration] motion profile is entirely created within the PRU from parameters sent by the host CPU via a ring-buffer.
+The host CPU prepares the data, such as parsing the G-Code and doing travel planning, while all the real-time critical parts are done in the PRU.
+The host program needs less than 1% CPU-time processing a typical G-Code file.

-The `send-gcode` test-program is parsing G-Code, extracting axes moves and enqueues them to the realtime unit.
+The `send-gcode` program is parsing G-Code, extracting axes moves and enqueues them to the realtime unit.

 ## APIs